Monthly Restaurant Feature

 We proudly supply direct to Chefs at their Restaurants , and we would love you to know about them, and to visit, and to even enjoy a meal with them!

-Each month we will endeavour to tell you about them, and any special things they are doing in the kitchen!
+Each month we will endeavour to tell you about them.

 Purslane Lane Restaurant, Cheltenham

-Jay Rayner gave a great review recently whicxh is worth a read, and our pots are mentioned in paragraph 4 !
+Jay Rayner gave a great review recently which is worth a read, and our pots are mentioned in paragraph 4 !

 Since taking over the restaurant in the Scottish National Gallery in 2009, Carina and Victor Contini have set about putting their special stamp on the place.
 As at sister restaurant Centotre, provenance and quality ingredients are of utmost importance.
 On display is a large map of Scotland detailing their suppliers and the menu is awash with place names.
 The large two-tiered room is clearly divided, with a smart restaurant on the mezzanine, and the more informal café overlooking Princes Street gardens on ground level.
 Service is very welcoming in both, although staff sometimes seem overwhelmed by the sheer number of tables.
 Soups, snacks and sandwiches are the order of the day on the café menu, though far from mundane: think Isle of Mull cheddar and slices of Borders ham with homemade chutney, or home-pickled mackerel with beetroot and cucumber.
 A speciality is the lowly Aberdeen buttery taken to new heights with the addition of Clava brie and chutney.
 The proud display of freshly baked cakes and scones may well entice you to find room for something sweet – the Victoria sponge with homemade raspberry jam is a beautiful sight.
 The restaurant menu is similarly mindful of provenance and season and is tweaked daily if early sunshine brings Perthshire asparagus sooner than expected, or a chilly spring means the hill lamb’s a bit late.
 A bowlful of creamy organic East Lothian cauliflower and Isle of Mull cheddar soup might be the preamble to oatmeal-crusted Shetland salmon with watercress purée and a caper hollandaise, with rhubarb fool and crisp home-baked stem ginger shortbread to follow.
 The restaurant menu is available during the daytime at £16.95 for two courses, or £20.95 for three.
 If you’re looking for a fresh and genuine taste of Scotland without the fussiness of much restaurant cooking, this is a good place to come.